Tonyslogic/tout-compare/README.md

 # Installation

 ## If you have python
-Just clone the repo and run the toutc.py script
+Just clone the repo, install the modules in requirements.txt and run the toutc.py script

 ## Using the installer
 Download the installer, install and execute toutc.exe